 - Security plans for rail carriers are subject to additional requirements.

-Any entity that offers for transportation or transports in commerce one or more of the hazardous materials listed in 172.800(b)(1)-(16) must develop and implement a security plan.
+Companies that offer for transportation or transport any of the hazardous materials listed in 172.800(b)(1)-(16) are required to have a security plan in place.